-The District does not offer a District of Choice Program; therefore, we did not perform procedures related to the District of Choice Program.
+The District did not elect to operate as a school district of choice; therefore, we did not perform procedures related to District of Choice.

 We did not perform California Clean Energy Jobs Act procedures because the related procedures were performed in the previous year.